TemTea/Tildes/src/site/notes/Buds.md

 Head banging hurt but I copped the long hair,
 Got blood in buckets from a step on the wrong stair.[^2] What then passed from glass torn gash,
-A mad dash of kids shouting "Elevate it, stat"
+A mad dash of kids shouting "Elevate it, stat."

 [I was] all prepared for mum to be the word,
 A community production Cartesian theater.
-Taught me to wrap a tourniquet,
+Taught me how to wrap a tourniquet,
 Better yet how to turn that ish to grift...
 "Suck in your gut, you can sell more magazines."
 Dumpster dives get some dope tapestries.